aliclark/the_wooden_sword/Good News, Bad News.md

 2) nation state (intelligence agencies) AGI propagation.
 Not necessarily as fun as it sounds.

 In my opinion, these both become more problematic as the AGI strength increases, so as global societies we should be talking more fully about how we want these to play out, and acting soon.

+Oh, and there's still a problem of resource depletion, climate change, and extreme weather to resolve at the same time.